 \subsection{Inference Stage}

-During inference, given a test query, RAG+ first retrieves relevant knowledge items from the knowledge corpus using any retrieval method (e.g., dense retrieval, reranking), as shown in Figure~\ref{fig:inference}.
+During inference, given a test query, RAG+ first retrieves relevant knowledge items from the knowledge corpus based on semantic and structural similarity, using any retrieval method (e.g., dense retrieval, reranking), as shown in Figure~\ref{fig:inference}.
 For each retrieved knowledge item $k$, its corresponding application example $a$, pre-aligned during the construction stage, is retrieved from the application corpus.
 The pair $(k, a)$ is then incorporated into a predefined prompt template that guides the model with both factual information and procedural cues.
 This prompt is subsequently fed into the language model for final answer generation.

 RAG+ is retrieval-agnostic and can be seamlessly integrated into any existing RAG pipeline.
 Since the knowledge-application alignment is established offline, no modifications to retrieval or generation models are needed at inference.
 This modular design allows RAG+ to function as a plug-and-play enhancement for diverse reasoning tasks.